-Measure revenue lift in deals
+Measure revenue lift

-- Actual revenue earned from the deal
+- Actual revenue earned from a Private Auction deal

-- Predicted revenue based on a sample
+- Predicted revenue based on a small sample of ad requests

 - Positive lift: Suggests that you are earning more with the active deal than you would have if you stopped the deal.

 - Negative lift: Suggests that you could have earned more with the inventory if you had not included the buyer in the Private Auction.